 The vibrant scenes in Archibald J. Motley’s paintings are set in Chicago, as he was a graduate of the School of the Art Institute of Chicago.
 His subjects were African-American communities around the city, as shown in his jazz nightclub scene in Saturday Night.
 His overtly caricatured style was unique for the time, but nodded to the historically stereotypical and negative representations of African Americans in media that he worked to reverse.

-Erosion No. 2—Mother Earth Laid Bare – Alexandre Hogue, 1936
+Erosion No. 2-Mother Earth Laid Bare (1936) by Alexandre Hogue

 Alexandre Hogue focused much of his art on the Dust Bowl region, and in this particular work, the meaning is plainly evident.
 Mother Nature/Earth is represented in corporeal form as an American farm landscape, decimated by both natural and human forces.
 The transitional era of the 1930s was wrought with conflict between nature and machine, and artists of the period were driven by a compelling need to depict this struggle.